-With a health savings account (HSA), you can set aside pretax income to pay for current or future health care, including deductibles, copayments, and any qualified medical expenses, including dental bills and prescription drugs.
+With a health savings account (HSA), you can set aside pretax income to pay for current or future health care, including deductibles, copayments, and any qualified medical expenses such as dental bills and prescription drugs.
 Any withdrawals you make from the HSA to cover these costs are tax free.

 While an HSA resembles a flexible spending account (FSA), which your employer may offer as part of your benefits package, there are some major differences as well.
 For example, the money in your HSA can be rolled over from year to year, which isn't the case with an FSA.
 If you change jobs, you can take an HSA, but not an FSA, with you.
 And if you don't have access to an HSA through your job, you can open one with a bank or other financial services company on your own and deduct your contribution when you file your tax return for the year in which you contributed.
 That's not possible with an FSA.

 So why doesn't everybody have an HSA?
-A primary reason is that to be eligible you must be enrolled in a high deductible health plan (HDHP).
+A primary reason is that you must be enrolled in a high deductible health plan (HDHP) to be eligible.

-Federal law defines an HDHP as one having a minimum upfront deductible — $1,350 for individual coverage and $2,700 for family coverage in 2018 — that participants must pay out-of-pocket before the insurer begins to cover any health care costs.
+Federal law defines an HDHP as one having a minimum upfront deductible — $1,400 for individual coverage and $2,800 for family coverage in 2021 — that participants must pay out-of-pocket before the insurer begins to cover any health care costs.
 Your employer may offer such a plan, though the deductible may be higher than the federal floor.
-Or, if you aren't offered health insurance where you work, you may choose an HDHP on your own rather than traditional health insurance, which is likely to have lower or no deductibles but typically higher premiums.
+Or, if you aren't offered health insurance where you work, you may choose an HDHP on your own rather than traditional health insurance because traditional health insurance is likely to have lower or no deductibles but higher premiums.

-The same federal law puts a cap on your annual out-of-pocket medical expenses for 2018 at $6,650 for individual coverage and $13,300 for family coverage.
+The same federal law that sets the minimum upfront deductible puts a cap on your annual out-of-pocket medical expenses for 2021 at $7,000 for individual coverage and $14,000 for family coverage.
 Those are the expenses the savings in an HSA are designed to cover.

 In addition to the lower premiums and tax advantages, HDHP-HSAs give you the flexibility to comparison shop among health care providers and more control over the prices you pay for health care — at least in theory.
 But that's not always the case.
 In fact, if you're part of an employer plan, you may have to use the insurance company's network of doctors if you want your out-of-pocket expenditures to count toward meeting your deductible.